 Yulia Dobjinskaya

-We are used to perceiving façades as something static and eternal, but in reality, they are the most changeable part of architecture.
-The frame and load-bearing walls can stand for centuries, but the face of a building changes with the tastes of the era.
+We're used to thinking of facades as something static and permanent, but they're actually the most changeable part of architecture.
+The frame and load-bearing walls can stand for centuries, yet the face of a building shifts with the tastes of each era.

-An interesting paradox: the façade is both the most enduring (what remains in the memory of the city) and the most ephemeral (what is easiest to change).
-When we design a new façade, do we do so with the thought that in 50 years it might be redesigned to suit a new fashion?
+It's an interesting paradox: the facade is at once the most enduring thing (what stays in the city's memory) and the most ephemeral (what's easiest to change).
+When we design a new facade, do we do it knowing that in 50 years it might be reworked to suit a new fashion?

-Sometimes I catch myself wondering: how would a 19th-century architect react if he knew that his elegant stucco decor would be covered with aluminum panels in the 1970s?
-Would he be glad that the building continues to live, or horrified by the new aesthetic?
+Sometimes I catch myself wondering how a 19th-century architect would react if he knew his elegant stucco ornament would be covered with aluminum panels in the 1970s.
+Would he be glad the building lives on, or horrified by the new look?

-Maybe we should design façades with their future transformations in mind?
-It’s like writing a letter to the future, knowing that it will inevitably be edited.
-But I hope some phrases will remain unchanged.
+Maybe we should design facades with their future transformations in mind?
+It's like writing a letter to the future, knowing it will inevitably be edited.
+But I hope a few phrases will stay unchanged.

 ×